ARMmbed/mbed-os/TESTS/netsocket/README.md

 **Preconditions:**

-1. Network interface and stack are initialised
+1. Network interface and stack are initialized.
-2. Network connection is up
+2. Network connection is up.
-3. TCPSocket is open
+3. TCPSocket is open.

 **Test steps:**

-1. Call `TCPSocket::connect("echo.mbedcloudtesting.com", 7);`
+1. Call `TCPSocket::connect("echo.mbedcloudtesting.com", 7);`.
-2. Call `TCPSocket::set_blocking(false)`
+2. Call `TCPSocket::set_blocking(false)`.
-3. Register event handler with `TCPSocket::sigio()`
+3. Register event handler with `TCPSocket::sigio()`.
 4. Create another thread that constantly waits signal from `sigio()` handler, when received try `TCPSocket::recv(buf+index, <loop index> - index)`, where index is the amount of data already received.
-5. Call `TCPSocket:send(<random packet, size = loop index>, <loop index>);`
+5. Call `TCPSocket:send(<random packet, size = loop index>, <loop index>);`.
     1. If less than <loop index> was returned, try immeadiately sending remaining bytes.
-    2. If NSAPI_ERROR_WOULD_BLOCK is returned, wait for sigio() call to happen.
+    2. If `NSAPI_ERROR_WOULD_BLOCK` is returned, wait for sigio() call to happen.

 6. Wait for incomming packet for one second.
 7. Verify incomming content was the same that was sent, set index for receiving thread to zero.
-8. Repeat 1200 times
+8. Repeat 1200 times.
-9.  destroy the socket
+9. Destroy the socket.

 **Expected result:**

 All send() calls should return the packet size or less.
-All recv() calls should return NSAPI_ERROR_WOULD_BLOCK or packet size that is equal or less than what has been sent.
+All recv() calls should return `NSAPI_ERROR_WOULD_BLOCK` or packet size that is equal or less than what has been sent.

 ### TCPSOCKET_RECV_TIMEOUT